 (4) If the Pastor uses the motor vehicle for official duties other than for the congregation, then the party initiating such trip shall reimburse the congregation according to the rates fixed by Church Council.

-(5) Church Council may grant exceptions to the provisions of this section.
+(5) Church Council may grant exceptions to the provisions of this Section.

 Section 35 Child Allowance